Dracaena cinnabari: Management

-The unique flora and fauna of the Socotra Archipelago are in a World Heritage Site and a Global 200 ecoregion.
-It is a Centre of Plant Diversity and an Endemic Bird Area.
-It also lies within the Horn of Africa biodiversity hotspot.
+The flora and fauna of the Socotra Archipelago are in a World Heritage Site and a Global 200 ecoregion.
+The archipelago is a Centre of Plant Diversity and an Endemic Bird Area.
+Socotra also lies within the Horn of Africa biodiversity hotspot.
 There are multiple efforts that are being developed to help create and support a sustainable habitat and biodiversity management programs on Socotra.
 The dragon's blood tree is considered as an important species for commodity and for conservation efforts on the island.
 The dragon's blood falls under an umbrella species.
 This is a species selected for making conservation related decisions, typically because protecting these species indirectly protects the many other species that make up the ecological community of its habitat.
 Species conservation can be subjective because it is difficult to determine the status of many species.
 Thus, the dragons blood protection efforts would also benefit many other plants and animals within the area.

-The dragon's blood tree is given some protection from international commercial trade under the listing of all Dracaena species on Appendix II of CITES (3), but if its populations are to be effectively preserved, a variety of measures will need to be taken.
+The tree is given some protection from international commercial trade under the listing of all Dracaena species on Appendix II of CITES (3), but if its populations are to be effectively preserved, a variety of measures will need to be taken.
 These include urgent monitoring of the species' natural regeneration and the expansion of Skund Nature Sanctuary to cover important areas of the habitats.
 Also, efforts to avoid road construction in the dragon blood's habitat, and limit grazing need to be brought to attention.
 Additional conservation efforts for the tree involve fencing against livestock, watering of seedlings in open areas, and involving local communities in planting seedlings.

-By the 21st century threats arising from global warming and over grazing has made it difficult for new dragon blood trees to grow in wild.
-A collaboration of local people with assistance from others such as UK based 'Friends of Socotra' and Mendel University has been aiding a number of slow growing saplings by watering them while they are too young to draw down sufficient water, and protecting them from hungry goats.
+By the 21st century threats arising from global warming and overgrazing have made it difficult for new trees to grow in wild.
+A collaboration of local people with assistance from others such as UK-based Friends of Socotra and Mendel University in Brno has been aiding a number of slow growing saplings by watering them while they are too young to draw down sufficient water, and protecting them from hungry goats.
 As of 2022, about 600 saplings have reached the point where they no longer need regular watering, leading to hopes that a new generation of the tree may become established on Socotra.